 ‘We broke a Cathar cell,’ Jaime gulped and stammered uncontrollably.
 They, the Cathars, have structured themselves differently.
 They have established small independent cells which have no contact with other cells.
 They have what they call Messengers who co-ordinate the cells but the Messengers only contact one person in each cell; no one in the cells knows the identity of the Messengers.
 That secrecy is then repeated for the movements of their priests, the Perfects, controlled by a Commander, who we believe is part of the Les Etoiles.’

 ‘And, once again, how do you know all this?’

-‘Not totally, Messengers are summoned to meet the commanders, but the Messengers never see the commanders face.’
+‘Not totally, Messengers are summoned to meet the Commander, but the Messengers never see the Commanders face.’

 ‘And how is this summons issued?’